What Does It Mean to be Obese - What Weight is Obese Weight?

 If you have excess fat in your belly, you are likely to experience side effects.
 Your core is your center of gravity and will shift with excess weight.
 This shift will pull your body forward and potentially strain your back.
 The shift will also cause your body to hold an unnatural posture that in return can cause lots of back pain, and down the line back issues.
 Many people have a medical condition called pendulous abdomen.
-With pendulous abdomen the girth around your lower abdomen is enlarged or over extending.
+With pendulous abdomen, the girth around your lower abdomen is enlarged or overextending.
 This is usually due to overeating and is extremely common in obese people.
 The pendulous abdomen is a condition that likely leads to back pain because of the excess fat.
-Because of this BraceAbility has designed a brace to help stabilize the abdomen and back region as seen here.
+Because of this, BraceAbility has designed a brace to help stabilize the abdomen and back region.

 Poor posture also tends to be one of the leading causes of back pain, especially if you are holding it for extended periods of time.
-To read more on poor posture click here.
 Thankfully, there are many steps you can take to initiate correcting your posture.
 At BraceAbility we have a large variety of posture correcting braces that are a great way to alter your muscle memory.
-Specifically, check out the posture corrector made for plus individuals.
+Specifically, check out the posture corrector made for plus-size individuals.
 The best part about changing your posture is that it can create weight loss.
 The muscles in your core are forced to work a little harder to hold yourself upright.
-To read more on correcting your posture as a weight loss tactic click here.

 If I am Overweight, what Back Injuries or Spine Problems might I have?

 Similarly to a herniated disc, being overweight or obese is going to increase strain on your back and spine.
-A bulging disc occurs when your vertebral disc pushes out of it’s normal position and begins to invade the space of your spinal nerves.
+A bulging disc occurs when your vertebral disc pushes out of its normal position and begins to invade the space of your spinal nerves.
 This is more common in obese people because of the already increased strain that is placed on the back and spine from excess weight.
-To read more about bulging disc click here.

 Degenerative Disc Disease (DDD)